mento-protocol/docs/get-started/quick-start-guides.md

 ## 🏦 Borrow a stable (e.g. GBPm)

 A **Trove** (CDP) lets you lock **USDm** as collateral and borrow another stable (e.g. GBPm) against it.
+Mento CDPs are a fork of [Liquity V2](https://docs.liquity.org/); see [CDPs](../dive-deeper/fpmm/cdps.md) for how they fit into Mento V3.
 You set your own interest rate; there’s no fixed repayment schedule.
 Keep your collateral ratio above the minimum or the position can be liquidated.

 1. Go to **[app.mento.org](https://app.mento.org/)** and **connect your wallet** (e.g. Celo).
 2. Open **Borrow**.
 Select the asset to borrow (e.g. **GBPm**) in the **dropdown at the top right**, then click **+ Open Your First Trove**.